BDI-pathogens/phyloscanner/README.md

 * a donor-recipient pair, the former ancestral to the latter, i.e. the latter evolved from the former, suggesting direct or indirect transmission of the pathogen.

 Here is one of the trees from the output.
-Each patient is coloured differently.
+Each patient has many sequences (reads), with one colour per patient.
-External reference sequences and any reads phyloscanner decides it should ignore are coloured black.
+Extra reference sequences and any reads phyloscanner decides it should ignore are coloured black.
+Can you say why each of the patients merits their label?

 <p align="center"><img src="InfoAndInputs/Tree_SimulatedData_InWindow_4000_to_4300.jpg" alt="ExampleTree" width="650", height="741"/></p>